theRealAph/ScopeLocals/README.md

 This "shadowing" only extends until the end of the end of the dynamic scope of the lambda above.

-(NB: This code example assumes that `CREDENTIALS` is already bound to a highly-privileged set of credentials.)
+(Note: This code example assumes that `CREDENTIALS` is already bound to a highly-privileged set of credentials.)

 ### Inheritance